William Woods Holden: Early life

-Holden was born on November 24, 1818, and raised near Hillsborough, North Carolina.
-Aged 10, he began a six-year apprenticeship with Dennis Heartt at the Hillsborough Recorder newspaper in Hillsborough, North Carolina.
-By age 19, Holden was working as a printer and writer at the Raleigh Star, in Raleigh, North Carolina.
 He then studied law, was admitted to the bar in 1841, and became a member of the Whig party.
 However, he never practiced law and instead participated in the newspaper business.

 In 1843, he became owner and editor of the North Carolina Standard in Raleigh.
 He changed the newspaper's party affiliation to the Democratic Party.
 When Holden took over the newspaper, it was struggling financially.
 Under his leadership, it became one of the most widely read newspapers in the state.
 He continued as owner and editor of the newspaper until he was elected governor.